cristosal/pay/README.md

 `go get -u github.com/cristosal/pay`

-## Getting Started
+## Usage

-Below is the example of how to get started using the `stripe` provider
+Below is the example of how to use the `stripe` provider.
+Note that error handling has been omitted for brevity.

+### Initialization

 Open an sql database
 ```go